 There is also a wide choice of restaurants and cafes.
 Here, you will find your typical chain restaurants, but also lots of quirky independent ones, serving almost any type of food you might fancy.

 The things I disliked

-I guess, as every large town, Brighton comes with few minuses.
-First one being super expensive parking, so if you planning on traveling here, I would recommend to come on the train or do the Park and Ride.
-Both, Bus station and Train Station are located I the heart of town with around 10-15 min walk to the beach.
+I guess, as every large town, Brighton comes with a few minutes.
+First one being super expensive parking, so if you planning on travelling here, I would recommend to come on the train or do the Park and Ride.
+Both, Bus station and Train Station are located in the heart of town with around 10-15 min walk to the beach.

 The other negative is homelessness.
-Brighton have very large problem with homeless people, especially around town centre area.
-They like to seat and beg around train station as this is where the highest number of footfall is.
+Brighton has a very large problem with homeless people, especially around the town centre area.
+They like to seat and beg around the train station as this is where the highest number of footfall is.
 But on the other hand, none of them approached me asking for money, so I guess it’s not all bad.

 If you visiting Brighton for longer…